Latest Drift (DRIFT) News Update

 TLDR

-Drift is navigating a turbulent recovery after a major hack, backed by a significant rescue package.
-Here are the latest developments:
+Drift is navigating a challenging recovery after a major security breach, backed by significant financial support for its comeback.
+Here are the latest updates:

-2. $150M Tether-Backed Recovery Plan Announced (16 April 2026) – A funding package aims to relaunch the platform and create a user compensation pool.
+2. $150M Tether-Backed Recovery (16 April 2026) – A major funding package was secured to support user reimbursement and a USDT-centric relaunch.

 Deep Dive